 Getting to Tofino

-The trail starts at the First Nations village of Ahousaht on Flores Island (also known as Maaqtusiis or Marktosis).
-Flores Island is located north of Tofino on Vancouver Island.
+The Wild Side Trail on Flores Island is located north of Tofino on Vancouver Island.
 To get to Tofino from the mainland you’ll need to first take a BC Ferry from the Vancouver area to Nanaimo BC and then make the 3 hour drive to Tofino.
 Reservations for the ferry are highly recommended, especially on holiday or summer weekends.
 There is also a bus service to Tofino.

-Once you get to Tofino, you will need to take a water taxi from the 1st street dock to Ahousaht.
-There is a scheduled service from Tofino to Ahousaht twice a day at 10:30am and 4:00pm although the vessel can change.
+Once you get to Tofino, you will need to take a water taxi to Ahousaht on Flores Island.
+All water taxis leave from the 1st street dock in Tofino.
+There is a scheduled service from Tofino to Ahousaht twice a day at 10:30am and 4:00pm.
 The scheduled return trip leaves Ahousaht daily at 8:30am and 1pm.
-The cost for the scheduled service is $20/person.
-The boat trip takes about 35 minutes.
+It costs $20/person each way and takes about 35 minutes.

 The water taxis are small metal boats that are typical for the region.
-They seat a dozen or so inside a small cabin and many have seating outside on the back and sometimes on the roof.
+They seat a dozen or so inside a small cabin and many have a small outside area as well.
 Your backpacks get loaded on the deck in the back.
 If you sit outside you’ll want to wear a jacket as it’s windy and in choppier seas you might get splashed.
 And of course don’t forget your camera!

 The closest public washroom to the dock is at the Co-op grocery store on the corner of 1st Street and Campbell street in case you have to go in between a long car ride and the water taxi ride.

-The Walk the Wildside Trail organization maintains and manages the trail as an eco-tourism project of the Ahousaht First Nation to generate a sustainable tourism economy for their village and create jobs.
+The Walk the Wild Side Trail organization maintains and manages the trail as an eco-tourism project of the Ahousaht First Nation to generate a sustainable tourism economy for their village and create jobs.
 They built the trail in the late 1990s along a route that follows their traditional trails in the area.
 The trail wasn’t used that much for a decade or so, but in 2009 the trail was officially re-opened and renovated.
-Currently the trail organization helps hikers plan trips, organizes water taxis, gives orientation briefings, offers guided walks and trips and offers assistance if you need help on the trail.
-When I was planning my trip I sent countless emails to Tara at the Wildside Trail and received detailed and prompt responses.
-These guys are super helpful and super friendly.
+Currently the trail organization maintains the trail and gives orientation briefings.

-The cost to hike any part of the trail outside the provincial parks and through Ahousaht traditional territory is $25 per person.
-You can pay your fees in person (cash only) at the trail office in Ahousaht or on their website via Paypal.
-If you pay online they ask that you leave a note in the comments section on the Paypal invoice giving dates you’ll be hiking.
+There is a fee to hike any part of the trail outside the provincial parks and through Ahousaht traditional territory.
+As of 2018 the trail fee was $15 per person and the Wildside Trail organization was charging $10/person a night to camp anywhere in Ahousaht traditional territory (which includes the provincial parks).
+There is also a group rate of $40/night for groups of 4 or more.
+You can pay your fees in person at the trail office in Ahousaht.
+(Their website does say you can pay via paypal, but after attempting to do this, I can confirm that they don’t currently offer this service and that paying in person is by far the easiest.)
 There is currently no permit system or quota system in place – you just pay your fee and that covers you for as many or as few days you spend on the trail.
-The trail is definitely not crowded so a quota system isn’t needed.

-The trail can be hiked year round but the Wildside Trail organization officially closes the trail during the winter months.
-Check their website or email them if you want to hike the trail in the winter, early spring or late fall as the trail may be closed due to winter storms or damaged trail sections.
+The trail can be hiked year round, but the Wild Side Trail organization officially closes the trail during the winter months.
+Check their website or email them if you want to hike the trail between October and April as the trail may be closed due to winter storms or damaged trail sections.

 The trail is 11km each way from the trailhead in Ahousaht to Cow Bay.
 Most people will want to spent at least two days and one night on the trail but fit people hike or trail run it in one day.
+It is also possible to hike the trail one way by using a water taxi pick up or drop off at Cow Bay.
 Cow Bay is such a beautiful destination that you may choose to spend more than one night there or on another of the beautiful beaches along the way.
 In my opinion three days and two nights on the trail is ideal.
-In any case, you’ll want to keep the water taxi schedule in mind when planning your trip.

 Side Trail to the Warm Springs